F5Networks/f5-aws-cloudformation/supported/standalone/1nic/readme.md

   Additionally, F5 provides checksums for all of our supported Amazon Web Services CloudFormation templates.
 For instructions and the checksums to compare against, see https://devcentral.f5.com/codeshare/checksums-for-f5-supported-cft-and-arm-templates-on-github-1014.

 ## Supported instance types and hypervisors
-  - For a list of supported AWS instance types for this solutions, see the **Amazon EC2 instances for BIG-IP VE** section of https://support.f5.com/kb/en-us/products/big-ip_ltm/manuals/product/bigip-ve-setup-amazon-ec2-12-1-0/1.html
+  - For a list of supported AWS instance types for this solutions, see the **Amazon EC2 instances for BIG-IP VE** section of https://support.f5.com/kb/en-us/products/big-ip_ltm/manuals/product/bigip-ve-setup-amazon-ec2-13-0-0/1.html

   - For a list versions of the BIG-IP Virtual Edition (VE) and F5 licenses that are supported on specific hypervisors and AWS, see https://support.f5.com/kb/en-us/products/big-ip_ltm/manuals/product/ve-supported-hypervisor-matrix.html.

 ### Help
 Because this template has been created and fully tested by F5 Networks, it is fully supported by F5.
-This means you can get assistance if necessary from F5 Technical Support via your typical methods.
+This means you can get assistance if necessary from F5 Technical Support.

 We encourage you to use our [Slack channel](https://f5cloudsolutions.herokuapp.com) for discussion and assistance on F5 CloudFormation templates.
 This channel is typically monitored Monday-Friday 9-5 PST by F5 employees who will offer best-effort support.

 ## Installation using the AWS Launch Stack buttons
-The easiest way to deploy one of the CloudFormation templates is to use the appropriate Launch Stack button.
+The easiest way to deploy one of the CloudFormation templates is to use the appropriate Launch Stack button.<br>
+**Important**: You may have to select the AWS region in which you want to deploy after clicking the Launch Stack button.

  - Hourly, which uses pay-as-you-go hourly billing
  - [BYOL](#byol) (bring your own license), which allows you to use an existing BIG-IP license.
 <br><br>